jiakaiBot/deCloudflare/subfiles/addon/bcma.md

 This add-on does not make internet connection by default.
 This option is disabled by default.
 If you enable above option, the add-on will lookup only domain name (e.g. `https://www.mozilla.org/blog/ -> send only "mozilla.org"`) with [Karma API](../service/karma_api.md) service.
-And if the domain is listed in our Cloudflare Domain list, the add-on will block/redirect/notify you based on your preferences.
+And if the domain is listed in our Cloudflare Domain list the add-on will take action based on your preferences.